-Approach and/or method - a description of the methods you will employ for obtaining answers to your questions. - How do you intend to achieve your objectives?
+Approach and/or method - a description of your strategy for carrying out the work. - How do you intend to achieve your objectives?
+Describe the approach or perspectives/theories you will employ.

-Form of presentation and submission - a description of how the work will be reported.
-The form of submission must be discussed in the initial phase of the work.
+Product (form of submission) - a description of how the work will be reported.
+The form of submission and the consequences for archiving must be discussed in the initial phase of the work.
 An oral presentation, in the form of a presentation seminar, must always be included.
-A popular science poster is also mandatory.